Mountain Biking Mountain Bike Tips That You Can Use

 Mountain Biker Rule Number 2:

 Try to practice low-impact cycling.
-In other words be sensitive to the dirt beneath you.
+In other words, be sensitive to the dirt beneath you.
 Learn to recognize different soil types and the construction of the trail.
 The wetter the trail, the more prone it is to damage.
-Stick to the trail and don’t create new trails and don’t cut switchbacks.
+Stick to the trail don’t create new trails and don’t cut switchbacks.

 Mountain Biker Rule Number 3: